teaching-on-testbeds/mltrain-chi/snippets/create_server_amd.md

 ::: {.cell .markdown}

-###  Build a container image
+###  Build a container image - for MLFlow section

-Finally, we will build a container image in which to work, that has:
+Finally, we will build a container image in which to work in the MLFlow section, that has:

 * a Jupyter notebook server
 * Pytorch and Pytorch Lightning